aabbtree77/miniguestlog/README.md

 ## MERN

-MERN (MongoDB, Express, React, Node) is the best choice for no-nonsense apps, with the following to note:
+MERN (MongoDB, Express, React, Node) is the best choice for minimal apps, with the following to note:

-- Js has one huge advantage over Ts: One can directly inspect the Js source code on the browser.
+- Js has one huge advantage over Ts: One can directly inspect Js on the browser.
-Something breaks after a year or two, a quick fix is often possible without redoing the whole setup with local testing.
+Something breaks after a year or two, a quick fix is often possible without redoing the whole VS Code setup.

-- Use ES5 with a bit of ES6 such as map and import (if the client side is big enough, not to load everything into a single space, totally no need here).

-- What matters is Express (simplicity, massive use), and Node (massive use).
-No Bun, no Next.js, these would complicate deployment.
+- There are three different module systems (require vs import vs script), and three different ways to do async (ES5, ES6, ES8).

 - mongodb.com is great due to the Atlas service and a free plan, but everything around is SQL, see [DB ranking](https://db-engines.com/en/ranking).